 - The Audit Committee meets three times a year. - The Accounting Officer is responsible for embedding a culture of risk management across the Trust that encourages the identification and management of risk, reporting regularly to the Audit Committee on regularity, propriety, and value for money. - Providing an internal scrutiny programme and framework for recording, reviewing, and reporting on potential risks and associated actions with follow up mechanism in place.
-The framework is traffic lighted to identify the level of risk. - Use of external reviewers for internal scrutiny complying with the Academies Financial Handbook. - · Reinforcing the importance of effective risk management by offering training, good practice, and other support.
+The framework is traffic lighted to identify the level of risk. - Use of external reviewers for internal scrutiny complying with the Academy Trust Handbook. - · Reinforcing the importance of effective risk management by offering training, good practice, and other support.

 Strategic risks are identified and recorded in the Trust's Risk Register and graded as high, medium, or low using the traffic light system.
 These risks are reviewed regularly, and the Trustees assess the major risks and uncertainties to which the Trust is exposed.
 The key strategic risks are reviewed and actions to mitigate each risk are identified and reasonable assurance is discussed.
 Schools have also undertaken a risk assessment process with any key risks being escalated to the board.
-We are Every has continued to be used during the period for its extensive online training package with continued focus on COVID awareness, infection prevention and disease control, and fraud.
+We are Every has continued to be used during the period for its extensive online training package.

-The Trust's principal risks and uncertainties concern the global COVID-19 pandemic, the future funding of education, the funding for High Needs and the impact all of these will have on the Trust's finances.
+The Trust's principal risks and uncertainties concern the future funding of education, the funding for High Needs and the impact all of these will have on the Trust's finances.